bmeares/Meerschaum/docs/mkdocs/get-started/bootstrap.md

     2. Enter `timestamp` for the datetime and `station` for the ID.

-    3. Answer `y` to edit the definition.

-        > Vim or your editor will open the pipe's properties file.
-Press `:q` and `[Enter]` to quit editing.

-    4. Answer `y` to sync the pipe.

         > The plugin will ask for weather stations.
 Enter `KATL` for Atlanta.

+    3. Answer `y` to sync the pipe.

 !!! success "Success!
 Now what?"

     Well done, you've built your first pipe!
+Check out [all of the commands](/reference/actions) you have at your disposal.

-Here are some useful commands to manage your pipe:
+    For now, here are some useful commands to manage your pipe:

     | Command                           | Description                                                                                        |
     |-----------------------------------|----------------------------------------------------------------------------------------------------|